thoughtbot/administrate/docs/customizing_dashboards.md

 `:collection_attributes` - Set the columns to display in the show view.
 Default is COLLECTION_ATTRIBUTES in dashboard.

+`:order` - Specifies the column used to order the records.
+It will apply both in the table views and in the dropdown menu on the record forms.
+You can set multiple columns as well with direction.
+E.g.: `"name, email DESC"`.

+`:scope` - Specifies a custom scope inside a callable.
+Useful for preloading or filtering associated records based on the current request.
+Example: `.with_options(scope: ->(field) { field.context.try(:current_user).try(:admin?) ?
+MyModel.all : MyModel.none })`

 `:limit` - The number of resources (paginated) to display in the show view.
 To disable pagination, set this to `0` or `false`.
 Default is `5`.